-Download the archive and extract it if you want to build the docker image yourself or want to install paperless without docker.
+Download the dist archive and extract it if you want to build the docker image yourself or want to install paperless without docker.

 In contrast to paperless, the recommended way to get and update paperless-ng is not to pull the entire git repository.
 Paperless-ng includes artifacts that need to be compiled, and that’s already done for you in the release.